Dog & Cat Desexing Donvale

 - Desexing your pet can eliminate the possibility of life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.

-- If you desex your male cat, you can prevent the occurrence of urine marking and spraying.
+- Desexing your male cat can eliminate the issue of urine marking and spraying, especially in male cats.

-- Desexing your pet can eliminate the problem of antisocial behaviour and aggression, especially in male animals.
+- If you desex your pet, you can prevent the occurrence of antisocial behaviour and aggression, especially in male animals.

-- By desexing your pet, you can avoid the significant risk of them trying to escape to mate and potentially being injured, killed, or going missing.
+- If you desex your pet, you can prevent the occurrence of them trying to escape to mate and potentially being injured, killed, or going missing.

-- Desexing your pet can reduce the risk of fighting with other animals of the same sex and species, especially male cats.
+- If you desex your pet, you can prevent the occurrence of fighting with other animals of the same sex and species, especially male cats.

-Common questions we are asked include:-
+Common questions we are asked include:

-Desexing your pet won't affect their personality, but it can decrease aggression in male animals.
+If you desex your pet, their personality will remain the same, but it can decrease aggression in male animals.
 Your male dog is likely to behave better around other male dogs and male cats are less likely to fight.
 Male animals can also become friendlier toward their owners, especially male cats.
 All pets are less likely to try to escape and roam.
 The guarding instinct is retained, so your dog will continue to guard you and your house.

-Please note that overfeeding, not desexing, is the main cause of obesity in pets.
-After desexing, your pet's dietary requirements may change, and they may need to be fed less, depending on their breed, age, and activity level.
-If you require further information, please do not hesitate to get in touch with us.
+It's important to understand that overfeeding is the primary cause of pet obesity, not desexing.
+After desexing, your pet's dietary needs may change, and they may require less food than before, depending on their age, breed, and activity level.
+For more information, please contact us.

 Desexing can decrease aggression in male dogs but it's important to note that training may also be needed to address any behavioural issues.
 It's worth noting that desexing may not be as effective in changing aggression in female dogs.

-Having a litter does not improve your cat or dog's personality or make them happier.
-In Australia, unwanted kittens and puppies are still euthanised.
-Therefore, we do not encourage new litters unless they are wanted and can be cared for properly.
+In Australia, having a litter does not improve your cat or dog's personality or happiness.
+Unwanted kittens and puppies are still put down, so it is not recommended to have litters unless they are wanted and can be cared for.
 Early desexing also reduces the risk of mammary tumours in female dogs.

 Desexing surgeries are available on weekdays.
 The cost of the surgery includes anaesthesia, hospitalisation, the procedure, and pain relief for the day.
 Additional fees apply for intravenous fluids on the day.